Details

 Syllabus

-This first lesson looks at the history of medical transcription as a career.
-You will find out how the field has evolved into its modern form, and you will explore the various skills and aptitudes that you will need to succeed as a professional medical transcriptionist.
-You will examine the type of work MTs produce, where you might work, and what might be in store for those working in this career field.
+In this first lesson, we'll look at the history of medical transcription as a career.
+You'll find out how the field has evolved from medical secretary to transcriptionist and into its modern form.
+You'll explore the various medical transcriptionist skills and aptitudes you'll need to succeed in the field.
+You'll examine the type of work HDSs produce, and we'll look at the kinds of jobs that exist today, where you might work, and what might be in store for those working in this field.

 Tools of the Trade

-This lesson focuses on the tools of the trade.
-You will review a few of the reference books and examine the types of websites that MTs use for research.
-Then, you will learn about the hardware and software that MTs use on the job.
-By the end of this lesson, you will be sitting at your computer, listening to a real medical dictation audio file and looking at the Express Scribe software on your screen.
-As you listen to the medical report, you will practice starting, pausing, and rewinding the audio as you tap away on the keyboard.
+We'll start by discussing the HDS's tools of the trade, reviewing a few of the reference books and the types of websites that HDSs use for research.
+Then, we'll look at the hardware and software used on the job.
+We'll talk you through downloading the free software we'll use in this course, and then we'll go through a quick tour of how to use it.
+By the end of this lesson, you'll be sitting at your computer, experiencing an actual medical dictation audio file, and using the Express Scribe software on your screen.
+As you work through the medical report, you'll practice starting, pausing, and rewinding the audio as you tap away on the keyboard.

 Understanding Medical Records

 There are nine report types that medical professionals use most often in both hospitals and clinics.
-Medical letters aren't much different from traditional letters, but since you might not have typed a traditional letter in a while, you might need a refresher.
-You will finish the lesson with some specific tips about pathology reports and how to handle numbers and measurements.
-Then you will practice transcribing a medical letter and a pathology report.
+In this lesson, we'll review various examples of real medical reports.
+We'll also do a quick review of medical correspondence.
+Medical letters aren't much different from traditional letters, but since you might not have typed a traditional letter in a while, a refresher might be nice.
+We'll finish the lesson with some specific tips about pathology reports and how to handle numbers and measurements.
+Then, you'll practice transcribing a medical letter and a pathology report.

 Listening Carefully

-This lesson goes over how to listen effectively, discussing the difference between hearing and active listening.
-It will also discuss the many issues that keep voice recognition systems from replacing humans (for now), including homonyms, synonyms, and antonyms.
-You will learn how to use phonetics, vowel sounds, and context to figure out a word or phrase in a muddled recording.
-Next, you will learn about radiology reports and finish up by practicing transcribing one.
+We'll spend this lesson reviewing how to listen most effectively and discussing the difference between hearing and active listening.
+We'll also touch on many issues that keep voice recognition systems from replacing humans, including homonyms, synonyms, and antonyms.
+Then, we'll discuss how you can use phonetics and vowel sounds (as well as a few other tricks!) to help you figure out a word or phrase in a muddled recording.
+Then we'll talk a bit about the radiology department and radiology reports and finish by practicing transcribing one in today's assignment.

 Grammar, Sentence Structure, and Punctuation

-This lesson covers some subjects that might make you cringe a little: grammar, sentence structure, and punctuation.
-But this will be a painless, maybe even enjoyable, journey through some of the basic principles of writing that will help you become a better MT.
-Then, in your Practice Corner, you will learn about SOAP notes and then turn your attention to infectious diseases and medications.
-You will also have the chance to transcribe a SOAP note and a radiology report in the assignment that accompanies the lesson.
+Lesson 5 will discuss subjects that might make you cringe a little: grammar, sentence structure, and punctuation.
+But this will be a painless, maybe even enjoyable, journey through some of the basic principles of writing that will help you become a better HDS.
+We will learn a little more about SOAP notes and then turn our attention to infectious diseases and medications.
+You'll also have the chance to transcribe a SOAP note and a radiology report in the lesson assignment.

 Style

-This lesson explores writing and talks about style from the MT's perspective.
-When you're transcribing, you must follow editorial directions in spelling, capitalization, and typographical display.
-And it's those directions that are the style MTs need to be concerned about.
-You may be surprised at how many different ways you can treat a single word.
-Should it be capitalized or lowercased?
+We'll continue our writing examination in this lesson by discussing style from the HDS perspective.
+Whether transcribing or editing a document produced by voice recognition, you must follow editorial directions in spelling, capitalization, and typographical display.
+Those directions are the style HDSs must be concerned about.
+You'll be surprised at how many different ways you can treat a single word.
+Should it be capitalized or lowercase?
 Should you abbreviate it, or should you spell it out?
 Should your numbers be in digit form or word form?
-Finally, in your Practice Corner, you will focus on the H&P report and practice transcribing one.
+These are the issues we will cover in this lesson.
+Finally, we'll focus on the H&P report, and you'll have the chance to practice transcribing one.

 Medical Terminology and Spelling

-No matter what you transcribe, one thing is a given: Medical terminology will be a huge part of it.
-One thing to remember is that dictators aren't perfect.
+No matter what you transcribe or edit, you can be sure that medical terminology will be a huge part of it.
+That's what we'll be focusing on today.
+Dictators aren't perfect.
 They might say one word when they actually mean another.
-Or they might say a word that has a sound-alike word, like cystitome and cystotome.
-If you have a good understanding of medical terminology, you can pinpoint the correct word to make sure your transcription is accurate.
-Then, in your Practice Corner, you will review the basic nature of heart disease and its treatment.
+Or they might say a word that has a sound-alike word, like anuresis and enuresis.
+If you understand medical terminology well, you can pinpoint the correct word to ensure your transcription is accurate.
+Then, we will review the basic nature of heart disease and its treatment.
+We'll also take a close look at another common disease: diabetes.

 Report Formatting and Word Processing

-A critical component of the MT's work is the way you put your reports together.
-This lesson focuses on breaking your reports into sections with headings, subheadings, special line spacing, page breaks, and other formatting niceties.
-You will also take a closer look at ways to make your work easier with word processing shortcuts, AutoText, macros, and templates.
-Mastering them will make you a faster and more efficient MT!
-This lesson's Practice Corner focuses on surgical reports.
-Surgical terminology is important to know, and it's also fascinating to take an inside look at what goes on in the operating room.
+A critical component of the HDS's work is how you put your reports together.
+So, we'll talk about how to break up your reports into sections with headings, subheadings, special line spacing, page breaks, and other formatting niceties.
+We'll also look closer at ways you can make your work easier by using word processing shortcuts, AutoText, macros, and templates.
+Mastering them will make you a faster and more efficient HDS!
+We will also focus on surgical reports.
+Surgical terminology is important to know, and it's also fascinating to take a look at what goes on in the operating room.
+The assignment for this lesson will include a surgical report to help you put to work all the new knowledge you've gained.

 Checking Your Work

-Another essential step in transcription is editing and proofreading your work.
-This lesson starts off with editing do's and don'ts, as well as what to look for when you're proofreading.
-In your Practice Corner, you will be covering a disease process that has, in some way, touched virtually everyone: cancer.
-Once you have an overview of cancer, you will work on the consultation report.
-Physicians often ask specialists to further evaluate their patients, especially cancer patients.
-So, this is a common report that you're likely to transcribe regularly.
-The assignment for this lesson includes a consult report to transcribe, and you will also get to practice proofreading.
+Another essential step in healthcare documentation is editing and proofreading your work; that's what we'll concentrate on today.
+We will start by sharing some editing do's and don'ts and what to look for when proofreading.
+We will cover a disease process that has affected virtually everyone in some way: cancer.
+Once you have an overview of cancer, we'll work on the consultation report.
+Physicians often ask specialists to evaluate their patients, especially cancer patients, further.
+So, this is a common report you'll likely transcribe regularly.
+The lesson assignment includes a consult report to transcribe, and you'll also get to practice proofreading.

 Classification Systems, and Discharge and Death Summaries

-This will be a completely clinical lesson.
-You will learn about classification systems and their transcription foibles.
-And now that you have the bones of grammar and style down, you will learn about real bones.
-Finally, in your Practice Corner, you will learn about discharge and death summaries.
-They are very similar reports, but this lesson explains the subtle differences.
+So far, we've focused on the mechanical elements of medical transcription.
+But there is still a lot you need to know about clinical issues.
+So, this will be an entirely clinical lesson.
+We'll talk about classification systems and their transcription foibles.
+Plus, now that you have the bones of grammar and style down, we'll talk about some real bones.
+We'll begin by discussing fractures and spine levels.
+Finally, we'll discuss discharge and death summaries.
+They are very similar reports, but we'll examine some subtle differences.

 Infections, Blood, and Cells

-This lesson will be similar to the last in that it covers lots of clinical issues.
+This lesson will be similar to the last in that it covers many clinical issues.
 It won't all be clinical, however.
-In your Practice Corner, you will see how everything you've learned can come together in an autopsy report.
-This is probably the longest, most comprehensive report you will ever come across.
-And, of course, you will have the chance to transcribe an autopsy report in the assignment!
+There are a few miscellaneous things to cover.
+They don't fit into neat categories, so they are all put here.
+Once we finish with these miscellaneous items, we'll jump back into some clinical issues, talking specifically about infections.
+Then, we'll focus on smaller components of the body: cells and blood.
+You'll notice how everything you've learned can come together in an autopsy report.
+This is probably the longest, most comprehensive report you'll come across.
+Of course, you'll also have the chance to transcribe an autopsy report in the assignment!

 The Nuts and Bolts of Working as an MT